gnat/stylus-inline/README.md

 Fun prototype based on [css-scope-inline](https://github.com/gnat/css-scope-inline).
 Unsure if development will continue, but if anyone wants to borrow ideas or code.. here you go.
 Made to work like [stylus CSS](https://github.com/stylus/stylus) originally concieved by [
 TJ Holowaychuk](https://github.com/tj) of Express.js fame.

-With new [CSS Nesting](https://developer.chrome.com/articles/css-nesting/), `hsl()`, CSS variables: classic Stylus is beginning to diverge too greatly with vanilla CSS.
+With new [CSS Nesting](https://developer.chrome.com/articles/css-nesting/), `hsl()` syntax differences, true CSS variables: classic Stylus is beginning to diverge too greatly with vanilla CSS.
 It's time to leave!
 This project may be an option for you.

 2023 it may be best to seriously consider [vanilla CSS](https://twitter.com/dhh/status/1719041666412347651).